Fawcett-Good/Prep-Portal-APP-release/README.md

 **License**\
 This software is for educational purposes and school use only.\
-Author does not take any responsibiity for any illegal activity using this software.
+Author does not take responsibiity for any illegal activity using this software.